Online Combinatorial Optimization with Graphical Dependencies: Preliminaries on Markov Random Fields

 \subsection{Main Result and Proof Overview}

-This section presents our reduction for online \probName{} from the MRF arrival model to a model without correlations where some of the input demands are given upfront as samples.
+This section presents our reduction for online subadditive coverage from the MRF arrival model (i.e. where $D$ is sampled from a known MRF distribution) to a model without correlations where some of the input demands are given upfront as samples.
 We call this latter setting the \emph{$p$-sample} model.
 Using known results in this framework, our reduction would imply approximation guarantees in the MRF setting.
 Before presenting our main theorem, we formally define these two models.

 \begin{definition}[\textbf{$\Delta$-MRF prophet model}] We have a $\Delta$-MRF distribution $\cD$ over demand points $V$, which is known upfront to the algorithm.
 The demand set $D$ is then sampled $D \sim \cD$ and sequentially revealed to the online algorithm. \end{definition}